ISI-apex/casper-utils/README.md

         rsync -aP PATH_TO_DISTFILES/ distfiles/

-2. update the Gentoo repo to a known tested snapshot (not any upstream snapshot! upstream moves quickly and we only take updates very rarely).
+2. Update the Gentoo repo to a known tested snapshot (not any upstream snapshot! upstream moves quickly and we only take updates very rarely).
 The latest tested snapshot is in `jobs/gpref-sys.sh` in the `SNAPSHOT_DATE` variable.
 Note: it is important to do step 1 above, because upstream servers don't store snapshots indefinitely.
 Update to the snapshot given by `YYYYMMDD` date with command:

         emerge-webrsync -v --keep --revert=YYYYMMDD

-3. update Casper repo (this you want to do as frequently as possible), instructions are below
+3. Rebuild the packages in casper overlay, by following the subsection below (this will usually require a lot of fixing and very careful attention to forked packages, which may need to be re-forked (re-based) if they had been updated upstream, or at least their version needs to be pinned)

+4. Edit `casper-utils/jobs/gpref-sys.sh` and set `SNAPSHOT_DATE` variable to
+the new date, so that when a prefix is built from scratch, it is built on the new snapshot that you just updated to.

+### Update casper overlay repo

 To update the casper overlay, which involves rebuilding any packages that have changed (and their downstream dependencies requering a rebuild),